Markets

 (Event contracts are offered through Robinhood Derivatives, LLC — probabilities referenced or sourced from KalshiEx LLC or ForecastEx LLC.)

-Ahead of this decision, event contracts pointed to a high likelihood that precisely one member would dissent at this meeting.
+Ahead of this decision, event contracts indicated a high likelihood that precisely one member would dissent at this meeting.
 That was wildly off the mark, with a whopping four members dissenting.
 Three of those did not want an easing bias; Governor Stephen Miran preferred a rate cut at this meeting.
 This marks the highest number of dissents since October 1992.

 The SPDR S&P 500 ETF fell to session lows as traders digested the somewhat hawkish shift within the central bank, with two-year Treasury yields heading to their highs of the day and the US dollar strengthening.
 However, stocks managed to erase nearly all of their losses during the press conference.